THE ETIQUETTE OF BOWLS

 • After delivery of your bowl, remain within your rink.

-• All players on or behind the head must keep still and not make any movement that could distract the player at the other end while delivering their bowl.
+• At the other end of the rink, players should be behind the head and avoid noise and movement that could distract the player at either other end when they are delivering their bowls.

 • Make sure the correct skip’s bowl is placed on the mat at the time of changeover.